autorope/donkeycar/docs/guide/simulator.md

 ##### Diff

-This is short for derivative.
 This is the D part of PID that attempts to limit steering back to the path as derivative to the trend of deviation, designed to limit overshoot.

 ##### Max Steering